DougRzz/CV/docs/index.md

 ## Interests
 ---

-* I enjoy playing Chess.
-I am the captain of the Peterborough Chess Club "A" team.
-I am also the web-site developer for the [club](https://peterboroughchessclub.github.io/site/)
+- Chess: Captain and website developer for the [Peterborough Chess Club “A” team](https://peterboroughchessclub.github.io/site/).
-* Hiking with the dogs, often exploring abandoned Victorian buildings, tunnels, and bridges.
-It’s a great way to discover the hidden history of Cambridgeshire and beyond
+- Hiking with the dogs